-- You need to streamline a quantitative research for the rate of interest or the ROI.
+- You need to streamline quantitative research for the rate of interest or ROI.

-- You will have to enhance Basel based rating system that will be only internal.
+- You will have to enhance the Basel based rating system that will be only internal.

-- Off course if you are a credit analyst you will have to recommendations related to lending and investments based.
+- Of course, if you are a credit analyst, you will have recommendations related to lending and investment-based.

-- Finally you will have to design credit strategies and credit portfolio.
+- Finally, you will have to design credit strategies and credit portfolios.

-As the market has been growing so have the scope of employments; hence the market in general is expecting a huge growth in the demand for equity researchers.
-This is because to mitigate risk the use of quantitative models of strategies is becoming very important.
-Mostly the companies have been focusing on the quantitative data over qualitative data as financial information has become important to solve problems.
+As the market has been growing, so have the scope of employment; hence the market, in general, is expecting massive growth in the demand for equity researchers.
+This is because to mitigate risk, the use of quantitative models of strategies is becoming very important.
+Mostly the companies have been focusing on the quantitative data over qualitative data as financial information has become essential to solve problems.
 Some of the biggest employers for equity researchers are JP Morgan, Morgan Stanley, Credit Suisse, Citi, Barclays, HSBC, etc.

-The requirement for the position of credit analyst has been very less and has been decreasing since the year 2004.
-In fact the dip has been more than 6% globally with an average dip of 1.1% annually.
-However with the improving market the demand for the captioned profile is expected to increase.
-The market is expecting about more than 21,000 openings for the designation of credit analysts.
-Which means new positions for the job role of credit analysts will increase by 4.4% annually by the year 2018.
+The requirement for the position of credit analyst has been significantly less and has been decreasing since the year 2004.
+In fact, the dip has been more than 6% globally, with an average dip of 1.1% annually.
+However, with the improving market, the demand for the captioned profile is expected to increase.
+The market is expecting more than 21,000 openings for the designation of credit analysts.
+This means new positions for the job role of credit analysts will increase by 4.4% annually by the year 2018.
 Companies hiring credit analysts are Deutsche Bank, Barclays Standard Chartered Bank, HSBC, CITI, etc.

-Junior analyst that is the start of your career you will start not less than between $45000 to $50000 annually as your base salary.
+A junior analyst that is the start of your career, you will start not less than between $45000 to $50000 annually as your base salary.
 Compensations and allowances change with the companies.

-As a senior analyst your salary pr your annual package may increase upto a basic compensation of $125000 to $250000 including a bonus anywhere close to 2 to 5 times of your basic salary.
+As a senior analyst, your salary pr your annual package may increase up to a basic compensation of $125000 to $250000, including a bonus anywhere close to 2 to 5 times your basic salary.

 #5 – Career Pros & Cons

-- Start package and future package seems very good and healthy.
+- The start package and the future package seems very good and healthy.

 - Has in an out idea of the market